OrzAngel/Organisms/readme.md

 <!-- readme.md -->
+# Organism

+Survive and Reproduce on the game board!

+The AI player ranked 2nd in the class tournament!

 ________
 Overview

 	This project simulate a organism game on a 10 X 10 board.
 	Organisms of different kinds explore the board, consume food, reproduce themselves.

 ____________
 Installation